Mennatalla-Khougha/alx-system_engineering-devops/0x15-api/README.md

 ## Task 3

 Python script that retrieves and displays a user's TODO list progress from a REST API and export data in the JSON format.

+## Task 4

+Python script that retrieves and displays all employee TODO list progress from a REST API and export data in the JSON format.